 Maestro Nicholas Armstrong is Artistic Director and Principal Conductor of the Brooklyn Symphony Orchestra, ensemble in residence at the Brooklyn Museum.
-Nick is currently in his twenty-first season with the orchestra and he continues to lead the dedicated musicians through a demanding repertoire of unusual and thrilling music.
+Nick is currently in his twenty-third season with the orchestra and he continues to lead the dedicated musicians through a demanding repertoire of unusual and thrilling music.
 Under his creative leadership the orchestra has grown significantly in size and ability, and now enjoys the reputation of being “one of the East Coast’s finest community orchestras” — certainly its most fun!
 It is without doubt one of New York City’s crown jewels and Nick is proud of the work his colleagues have done in bringing the orchestra to the Brooklyn Museum.

 Nick is originally from the tiny village of Bursledon, outside Southampton in the south of England.
 He moved in a serial fashion to larger and larger cities—Bristol, where he studied composition and viola at the University of Bristol; Venice, where he was a member of the orchestra of the famed Teatro La Fenice, and where he studied conducting at the Conservatorio “B. Marcello”; Richmond, VA, where he was a member of the Richmond Symphony while taking his Master of Music in Conducting at Virginia Commonwealth University; Washington D.C. where as a freelance opera and orchestra conductor he was in great demand; and New York, or more specifically, Brooklyn, where he has made his home since 1985.
 He has led opera performances with Virginia Opera, New York Chamber Opera, the Queens Opera Association among many others.